Wealthfront vs. Acorns: Which Robo-Advisor Should You Choose?

 When you invest through a robo-advisor, you also need to pay the fees of the funds in your portfolio.
 (They are deducted automatically.)
 The money goes to the fund manager, not to the robo-advisor company.

 💰 The winner: Tie.
-The funds in Wealthfront and Acorns ESG portfolios cost roughly the same.
-They are also in line with other robo-advisors with ESG portfolios, like Betterment.
+The funds in Wealthfront and Acorns portfolios cost roughly the same.
+They are also in line with other robo-advisors, like Betterment.
 Note that the overall cost will change if your risk profile changes, but the difference appears small.
-(Non-ESG portfolios also cost about the same for Acorns and Wealthfront.)

 Catching on to the ESG investing trend, both Acorns and Wealthfront offer ESG or sustainable portfolios.
 Wealthfront calls it the Socially Responsible Investing (SRI) portfolio.
 Broadly speaking, ESG portfolios score better on environmental, social, and governance metrics like carbon emissions, worker treatment, diversity and governance.